MicrosoftDocs/security/security-docs/zero-trust/azure-networking-segmentation.md

 ### Internet boundary

-Securing Internet traffic is a fundamental priority in network security, which involves managing ingress traffic from the Internet (untrusted) and egress traffic directed towards the Internet (trusted) from your workloads.
+Securing Internet traffic is a fundamental priority in network security, which involves managing ingress traffic from the Internet (untrusted) and egress traffic directed towards the Internet (trusted) from your Azure workloads.

 Microsoft recommends that ingress traffic from the Internet has a single point of entry.
 Microsoft highly encourages that the ingress traffic traverse through an Azure PaaS resource such as Azure Firewall, Azure Front Door, or Azure Application Gateway.
 These PaaS resources offer more capabilities than a virtual machine with a public IP address.